int128/glob-changed-files-action/README.md

 For the following cases, this action falls back to matching the working directory files.

 - Any pattern of `paths-fallback` is matched.
-- Pull request contains more than 1,000 changed files.
 - This action is not run on a `pull_request` or `pull_request_target` event.

 Here is an example workflow.